jjvanzon/Circular-Language-Spec/spec/parameters/imported-parameter-concepts.md

 ### Introduction

-The following articles will explain some concepts from other programming languages and the how they are implemented in the new computer language.
+The following articles will explain some concepts from other programming languages and the how they are implemented in Encircle.

 - *Required & Optional*
 - *Variable Amount of Arguments*